Professor in Cosmetic Science

 She has also contributed to book chapters, patent applications and pedagogic projects.
 Her research interests encompass the use of novel technologies in skin formulation and the assessment of various aspects of cosmetic product efficacy.
 She is also engaged in multi-disciplinary research, including the use of 3D printing technology in cosmetic science.

-Professor Tamburic is a member of the Well-being Research Hub at London College of Fashion.
+Professor Tamburic is a member of the Better Living Research Hub at London College of Fashion.

 Professor Tamburic’s research is multidisciplinary, in response to the nature of her subject area.
 In her words: